-"Alex Guarnaschelli turns parking lot negotiations into a masterclass of culinary improv, making every grocery bag a potential game-changer."
+"Alex Guarnaschelli turns parking lot negotiations into a high-stakes sport, making every grocery bag a potential culinary game-changer for chefs."

 | Watched? | # | Air Date | Episode Name |